Kanharajput/ReactCompStateList/README.md

 - The components which don't have any state are known as stateless components and the components with a state are known as statefull component.

+## Rendering list and conditional content
+- To out list content js list has map method.
+This map methods take a function and pass each item of the list to that function and the function can make changes according to it.